AutoResearch/autora/docs/contribute/modules/index.md

 Note, if your repository is part of the [AutoResearch Organization](https://github.com/AutoResearch) you can skip the step below for creating a new secret in your repository.

 1. Add an API Token to the GitHub Secrets
-    - Create a [PyPi account](https://pypi.org/) if you don't have one already.
+    - Create a [PyPI account](https://pypi.org/) if you don't have one already.
     - Once you have an account, generate an API token for your account.
     - In your GitHub repository, go `Settings`.
     - Under `Secrets and Variables`, create a new secret named `PYPI_API_TOKEN` and paste your PyPI API token as the value.